 When do I attend TMP if I’m in a Home Church?

 - Home Churches would be invited to attend a live, in person service at TMP every week.
-There is something special about experiencing worship with the larger body of Christ Followers.
+There is something special about experiencing worship and developing community with the larger body of Christ Followers.

 - If it is not possible to attend in person, people are encouraged to watch the livestream service, or the recorded teach or listen to the podcast prior to meeting.